 When it comes to meeting Santa, your family is driven in a snowmobile-drawn chariot through the snowy forest to a wooden cabin hidden in the trees, to be greeted by giggling elves.
 It may sound corny, but only the hard-hearted could fail to find it rather charming given the kids’ excitement and the look on their faces.
 The elves escort you in to see Santa who - miraculously – holds in his hands the letters that parents have had the kids write at home before departure and ostensibly mailed to Lapland (in reality, you slip them in a special envelope to the snowmobile driver before you set out to the cabin).
 The whole thing was so convincing that my normally voluble Zac sat gaping and dumbstruck throughout and came out of the experience looking dazed and positively beatific.

 We’d come to Lapland with Zac’s 13-year-old brother, and indeed, though these holidays are clearly designed for young children, many families we saw had brought along older children and the latter – and the adults – were having just as much fun.
 As well as the day of snow activities at Santa’s Lapland's own park, there is plenty to do at the resort town of Saariselkä where you are based, 200km north of the Arctic Circle.
 Here, Santa’s Lapland gives you a choice of several hotels aimed at different budgets.
 We were happy with the simple but comfortable Santa’s Hotel Riekonlinna with its saunas and Northern Lights viewing room (no, we weren't lucky enough to see the aurora borealis), but among other options are three- to six-bedroom Santa’s Christmas Cabins with their own dedicated helpers, ideal for family groups or those travelling with grandparents or friends.
 (One our our travel agents, Julie, sampled one of these around the same time and was delighted with hers).
+[Editor's note: Christmas cabins not available in 2021 or 2022; check back for update].

 Our favourite activity in the resort was taking some of our hotel’s free sledges up to the top of the resort’s toboggan run (by €10 taxi, although there is also a bus service from outside the hotel at certain times).
 One of the longest in Europe, at 1.8km, this is an exhilarating plunge through the forest, often in darkness (it’s dark here from around 3pm at this time of year, and light from around 11am).
 You can also choose to ski in Saariselkä, go snowmobiling and enjoy trips such as Northern Lights excursions – all available as add-ons and best experienced as part of a four-day Santa’s Lapland trip, which gives you extra time for these optional adventures.